 2. Why is the problem a complex behavioral issue?

 India is one of the oldest countries with over a billion people living in it.
 People follow various religious, cultural and social beliefs.
 Some of these age old beliefs are very medieval and archaic and obstruct a scientific and logical approach to some social issues.
 Open Defecation is one such issue that prevails in some of the Indian communities, especially rural communities.
 There are other intricate factors of belief and odd thinking which have turned into a belief system of rural India.
 These factors need to be identified and studied in detail to counter them.

-3. Why is the study being jointly conducted with Pune University and not with a professional data collection company?
+3. Why is the study being jointly conducted with Savitribai Phule Pune University and not with a professional data collection company?

 We always aim to make our work inclusive.
 We think that by working with one of the top universities of India we will be able make the survey much more inclusive.
-Instead of hiring a professional data research agency, we will be partnering with students from Pune University’s sociology department to conduct the survey in rural regions.
-The majority of the students come from rural India and we think involving them in the study will also help them understand the problem and become Changemakers for the problem of open defecation.
+Instead of hiring a professional data research agency, we will be partnering with students from SPPU’s sociology department to conduct the survey in rural regions.
+The majority of the students come from rural India and we think involving them in the study will also help them understand the problem and become Changemakers for the problem of Open Defecation.

 4. What will you do with the outcome of the survey?

 Our team of experts will analyze the data extensively and prepare trends to be presented statistically.
 These statistics will then also be shared with the Government of India .
 We will also prepare a detailed policy recommendation to the governments and international agencies working in the area of water and sanitation about how to eradicate the problem of Open Defecation.
 Our team will also implement all the learning in our future projects of toilet construction, in which training on behavioral challenges will be given priority.
 This study will also help us to raise appropriate funds for developing exclusive and in-depth training material to train rural India about the menace of Open Defecation.